Anti-Idling Outreach and Education

 DEEP produced an Idling "Ticket" Brochure (PDF) which upon closer inspection is "just a friendly reminder to do your part to reduce engine idling, conserve our natural resources and help us all breathe a little easier."
 It is used by field staff to help them relay the message that "Idling is Fuelish."

 DEEP continues its effort to reduce unnecessary idling and increase awareness of the environmental and health effects of idling on schoolchildren, by providing free anti-idling signs to Connecticut public schools that agree to post them.
-Anti-idling signs measure 12" x 18" and may also be purchased, at a price of $20 per sign, directly through the DEEP Store.
+Anti-idling signs measure 12" x 18" and may also be purchased directly through the DEEP Store.

 DEEP also partnered with the Connecticut Department of Transportation to develop and post anti-idling signs at Connecticut rest areas to help increase awareness and compliance rates among truck drivers and the general public who visit these facilities.